How to Help Someone Who’s Struggling With Depression

 If caregivers can’t make it to a support group, Campbell recommends making time for pleasant activities that bring relief from the emotional labour.
 “You can’t always be on,” Campbell says.
 “It’s important to take time to refuel.”

 Mehler Paperny knows first-hand that it can be difficult to be around someone with depression, and sometimes space is necessary.
 But she says help can come in small ways—a short phone call or even sending a text message to check in can make a difference.
 “Being a presence in a depressed person’s life can help them feel loved and wanted,” she says.
+(Don’t miss these pro tips on setting boundaries in your relationships.)

 Muller adds that it’s most important that you avoid becoming a stand-in psychologist.
 While it’s crucial to listen and express affection, he advises that trying to mimic therapy without actually having training often ends in frustration.
 Instead, encourage your loved one to see a professional, and do so regularly.